 Ł Determines who will operate the vehicle and is properly licensed.

-(Please Note: The use of passport is primarily associated with obtaining a license.
-It is not used as a form of identification for registering a vehicle. )
+(Please Note: The use of passport is primarily associated with obtaining a driver's license.
+It is not used as a form of identification for registering a vehicle.)

-Proof of insurance in the name of the business must be presented at the time of registration and will serve as verification of business name.
+Proof of insurance in the name of the business must be presented at the time of registration.